Overview

 Frequently asked questions

-Will every child with Alstrom syndrome need the same school accommodations?
+Will every child with Alstrom syndrome need the same accommodations?

-No. The plan should match the child’s actual needs, especially around vision, hearing, fatigue, and daily functioning.
+No. The plan should match the child’s real needs, especially around vision, hearing, fatigue, stamina, and daily functioning.

 What is the best first step with school?